john-kheir/home/docs/interacting/commands/btrfs.md

 <a id="device_remove"></a>
 ## btrfs.device_remove

-Removes one or more devices from Btrfs filesystem mounted under `mountpoint`.
+Removes one or more devices from the Btrfs filesystem mounted under `mountpoint`.

 Arguments:
 ```javascript